-- Proposals for diversification of the rural economy will be supported provided that they comply with the relevant parts of paragraphs 89 145 and 90 146 of the NPPF. - 2.
+- Proposals for diversification of the rural economy will be supported provided that they comply with the relevant parts of paragraphs 145 and 146 of the NPPF. - 2.
 'Disproportionate additions' to a building will be treated as those that, taken cumulatively, exceed 30% of the volume of the original building. - 3.
-The health and well-being benefits of changes of use of open land to outdoor sport and outdoor recreation will constitute 'very special circumstances' which clearly outweigh the 'by definition' harm to the Green Belt, subject to assessment of their effect on the openness of the Green Belt, and on the purposes of including land in the Green Belt. - 3.
-References to 'towns' in paragraph 80 134 of the NPPF will be treated as applying to settlements within the Main Built up Area of Nottingham and Awsworth, Brinsley, Cossall, Eastwood, Kimberley, Strelley and Trowell in line with Policy 3a of the Aligned Core Strategy.
+References to 'towns' in paragraph 134 of the NPPF will be treated as applying to settlements within the Main Built up Area of Nottingham and Awsworth, Brinsley, Cossall, Eastwood, Kimberley, Strelley and Trowell in line with Policy 3a of the Aligned Core Strategy.